 Confirmation e-mails notifying that we received your panel submissions are immediately sent upon sending in your submission.
 If you do not receive an e-mail there’s a very chance high chance we did not receive your entry.
-The 2019 Panel Submissions has not opened yet.
-It will be open starting on March 20th.
-We will not accept panel/event submissions for any reason whatsoever past June 5th, 2019 so don’t be late.
+We will not accept panel/event submissions for any reason whatsoever past June 15th, 2019 so don’t be late.
 All fields with a * are required but we recommend to fill out every question.

 The Fandom Meeting (Meetups) form is located here.
 Do Not use the event submission form for fandom meetings.
 The fan meeting form, opening in Late March 2019, is open until July 25th, 2019.
 Please read over the Event Panel FAQ if you have any questions about submitting your panel/event.